Aryan-CC/Migrating-DB-from-Single-Server-To-Flexible-Postgres/Lab2.md

 # Lab 2: Migrating the database from a Single PostgreSQL server to Flexible PostgreSQL Server using an offline method

+## Overview

-In this Lab, you will be migrating the database from a Single PostgreSQL server to a Flexible PostgreSQL Server using the new Migration (Preview) tool.
+In this Lab, you will be migrating the database from a Single PostgreSQL server to a Flexible PostgreSQL Server using the new Migration tool.

 ## Lab Objectives: